DhairyaKachhia/Flight-booking-app--SkyLink/docs/Architecture__iteration 2_.md

 **User Handler**
 - This is used for managing user actions, including creating profiles, verifying user information, and logging in.

+**PassengerDataManager**
+- This is used for managing user information.

 ## Data Layer:

 **FlightHSQLDB**